euroargodev/argopy/docs/advanced-tools/metadata/nvs_ref_tables.rst

 .. tip::

-    If you don't know where to start, you can get a dictionary of all available tables with this class method :meth:`ArgoReferenceTable.valid_identifier`:
+    If you don't know where to start, you can get a dictionary of all available tables with this class method :meth:`ArgoReferenceTable.valid_identifiers`:

     .. ipython:: python
         :okwarning:

-        ArgoReferenceTable.valid_identifier()
+        ArgoReferenceTable.valid_identifiers()

 Read attributes